 • PJIIT obtained the right to bestow the degree of master of computer science.

-• PJIIT obtained the right to bestow the Doctor’s (PhD) degree of technical sciences in the field of computer science.
+• PJIIT obtained the right to bestow the Doctor’s (PhD) degree in technical sciences in the field of computer science.

 • PJIIT was the first non-state institution of higher education to obtain the category of the Committee for Scientific Research.